karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 	3. CKA - Certified Kubernetes Administrator
 	4. CKSA - Certified Kubernetes Security Specialist

-there are other tools avaiable in the market, but this is the widly used one. other tools like
+there are other tools avaiable in the market, but k8s is the widly used one. other tools like

     1. OpenShift
     2. DockerSwam